 This is a tour around the West Fjords of Iceland with a stop by at the western-most point of Europe.
 The West Fjords is the name of the large peninsula on the northwestern part of the country.
 The fjords are known for their mountainous and spectacular landscape, their sparse population and isolation due to hard communications by land.
 In spite of this the West Fjords can still be considered one of Iceland’s secrets and on this tour untouched nature, uninhabited fjords, waterfalls, birdlife, steep cliffs and tranquility can be enjoyed among many other things.
 On the latter part of the tour you will also take a sneak peek into the highlands and finish off by visiting Iceland’s most popular tourist attractions that form a part of the Golden Circle (Gullfoss waterfall, Geysir and Thingvellir National Park).
+Prefer guided tours?
+Details on the guided version here.

 Heading west you ride the fjord which is often referred to as the motorcyclist’s paradise; Whalefjord.
-You will have lunch in the small town of Borgarfjordur, where those who are interested in the Viking heritage saga, can have a look around the Settlement Center.
+You can have lunch in the small town of Borgarfjordur, where those who are interested in the Viking heritage saga, can have a look around the Settlement Center.
 You will then ride out to Snaefellsnes peninsula, possibly best known for it’s supposedly healing, mystical, but sadly, melting rapidly glacier Snaefellsjokull, which sits quietly at the end of the peninsula.
 This ride is both on paved roads as well as dirt roads along the peninsula and around the glacier and capture the energy and magnificent scenery.
 You will spend the night on the peninsula in a place whose restaurant specialises in seafood dishes.

 After breakfast you ride straight to the beautiful village of Stykkisholmur where you will take a ferry and sail in between hundreds of little islands, all the way over to the West Fjords.
 Here you will ride to the highest cliff in Iceland and the western-most point of Europe, Latrabjarg.
 The cliffs of Latrabjarg are the habitat of millions of birds of different species.
 You’ll ride along a few fjords until you reach Bildudalur where you will spend the night.